Skip section navigation

 Robert Wieland, MD

 Robert Wieland, MD, has been employed by Allina Health since 1994.
-His role includes leadership of 56 clinic sites, which employ 863 physicians and advanced care practitioners.
-He also provides oversight of Home & Community Services (hospice and palliative care, homecare, senior care transitions, care navigation and contact center), the Allina Integrated Medical Network and Allina Strategy & Business Development.
+His role includes leadership of 57 clinic sites, which employ more than 850 physicians and advanced care practitioners.
+He also provides oversight of Home Care Services, the Allina Integrated Medical Network and Strategy & Business Development.

 Prior to this role, Dr. Wieland served as the vice president of medical affairs at Abbott Northwestern Hospital from 2006 to 2009.
 Dr. Wieland serves on the quality and finance committees of the Allina Health Board of Directors, as well as several community boards.

-Earlier in his career, Dr. Wieland was a district medical director for Allina Medical Clinic.
+Earlier in his career, Dr. Wieland was a district medical director for Allina Health clinics.
 He also co-founded the Hospitalist Service at Abbott Northwestern Hospital and practiced as a hospitalist there for 12 years before turning his focus to healthcare leadership.

 Dr. Wieland earned his bachelor's degree in mechanical engineering at the University of Minnesota, his medical degree at the University of Minnesota Medical School and completed internal medicine training at Abbott Northwestern Hospital.